You’ll quickly learn that cafe culture is huge in Chiang Mai. It’s known among digital … Read more

 Appreciate access to TEAN’s Chiang Mai Resident Director and other in-country staff for continued support throughout the semester

-Live off campus in modern student apartments with English-speaking local Chiang Mai University student RAs to gain an even deeper understanding of Thai culture — and instant friends!
+Live off campus in modern student apartments surrounded by Thai students, and with English-speaking local Chiang Mai University student program assistants living in the same housing, to gain an even deeper understanding of Thai culture — and instant friends!

 Spend a weekend in the tropical south soaking up the sun, boating and experiencing the exotic Thai islands everyone raves about